Research Room Procedures

 Fair Use and Citation Elements

-The State Archives does not own the copyright or the publication rights to every document in its collections.
-If you publish or quote from any records at that archives, it is your responsibility to comply with any donor restrictions and with the Fair Use provisions of the U.S. Copyright Law (Title 17, U.S. Code).
+The State Archives does not own the copyright or the publication rights to every document in the collections.
+It is the responsibility of the researcher to identify and comply with any donor restrictions and with the Fair Use provisions of the U.S. Copyright Law (Title 17, U.S. Code).

 Citations of records for at the State Archives should include as many of the following elements as possible: